Looking for Signs of Baby Teething

 Symptoms to look for that could be signs your baby is teething:

 - You can see a tooth poking through.
 Yep, pretty simple.
-If you see that tooth coming through the gums, your baby is teething and may have some discomfort.
+If you’re looking for signs of baby teething, and you see that tooth coming through the gums — your baby is teething and may have some discomfort.

 - The need to chomp or gnaw on everything (including while breastfeeding).
 The feeling of pressure is most often relieved by adding pressure.
 Your baby is well aware of this and will want to chomp down on anything it can put in their mouth.
 They know something is going on in their mouth and will give it attention.